 I work primarily with nature's raw materials like wood and stone.
 By temperament, I am a carver.
 I love the physical act of pushing a chisel across the wood's grain, watching the chip curl off as it passes, or discovering how stone splits under the pitching tool.

 During the carving process, creative insights merge with the qualities of each material to arrive at meaningful form.
 The work evolves as I carve.
-Sculpting is a collaboration of thought with the intrinsic nature of walnut or mahogany, granite or marble.
+Sculpting is a collaboration of thought with the intrinsic nature of the material, walnut or mahogany, granite or marble.

 The freedom and immediacy of the additive process of welding metal is liberating.
 Building outward, instead of only carving away, provides new sculptural possibilities.
 Combining metal and stone, natural and industrial materials, opens new horizons.